Skip to content

 Required packages#

-yum install gnupg chkconfig python3-pip git
+yum install wget curl gnupg2 coreutils chkconfig python3-pip git unzip

 Java Virtual Machine#